 In the late Fall, Winter, and early Spring the lower gate on Van Buren Road will be closed.
 At these times park on the right next to a large campsite.
 Note: Backcountry camping in the National Forest is on a first-come first- serve basis.
 You can't reserve campsites, but there is no cost to camp.
 If it's open, feel free to camp there!

-Mile 0.8 - After starting the climb up Tea Mountain the Tuscarora Trail becomes more narrow and moss covered for 0.3 miles, then widens back into an old forestry road.
-The trail passes a hollow on the right, then straightens and makes a hairpin turn left and leaves the forestry road.
+Mile 0.8 - After starting the climb up Tea Mountain the Tuscarora Trail becomes more narrow and moss covered for 0.3 miles recrossing the creek where a former wooden bridge crossed, then widens back into an old forestry road.
+The trail passes a hollow on the right, then makes a hairpin turn left and leaves the forestry road.
+There is a sign here indicating a spring.
 Again make sure to look for a double blazed tree that marks this turn.

-Mile 2.1 - Turn left off the forestry road as the Tuscarora Trail continues to climb Tea Mountain making several switchbacks before reaching an unmarked side trail at another switchback.
-Follow the side trail 100 yards around the back of a rock outcrop for a panoramic view west towards Little Sluice Mountain.
+Mile 2.1 - Turn left off the forestry road as the Tuscarora Trail continues to climb Tea Mountain.
+Pass a spring that was put in by PATC volunteers in 2018 then make several switchbacks before reaching an unmarked side trail at another switchback.
+Follow the side trail 150 feet around the back of a rock outcrop for a panoramic view west towards Little Sluice Mountain.
 Return to the Tuscarora Trail to continue the hike.

 Mile 3.3 - From the overlook and campsite retrace your route back to the parking area

 Mile 6.6 - Arrive back at the parking area.

 September Storm (courtesy of Zach Blanchet)

 Fun hike.
 Not too strenuous and nice views from the top.